 For the most part, the medical world has a difficult time efficiently treating these types of disorders.
 According to a 2015 study by Kluger, there hasn’t been nearly enough research into CBD’s potential as a treatment for movement disorders, but the preliminary findings are certainly encouraging.
 (38)

 Ulcerative Colitis is a painful and debilitating gastrointestinal issue that’s somewhat similar to IBS and Crohn’s Disease.
 While we’re still working to understand the way CBD effects these types of conditions in a positive way, in a 2011 study Filippis outlines one possible idea of why.
 (39)

 Just like with IBS and Crohn’s, there’s a link between this condition and the endocannabinoid system.
 Given the concentration of CB2 receptors in the gastrointestinal tract, it’s no surprise that CBD therapy may have a positive effect on ulcerative colitis, with additional research needed to understand more.

 Finally, we’ll take a closer look at CBD and weight loss.
 In a 2013 study by Penner of well over 4,000 men and women from the Journal of American Medicine suggests that current and past marijuana users tended to have smaller waist sizes compared to non-users.
 (40)

-Of course this is only a correlation and involved whole-plant cannabis.
-Currently there exists one promising study linking CBD to browning of white adipose tissue.
+Of course, this is only a correlation and involved whole-plant cannabis.
+Currently, there exists one promising study linking CBD to the browning of white adipose tissue.
 (52)

 We have two types of fat: brown fat and white fat.
 White fat is our “bad” fat which leads to weight gain through fat storage, with brown fat actually burning calories.
 Interestingly, white fat can be browned, becoming what is known as beige fat.
 Studies have linked lower BMI with higher quantities of beige fat cells.
 (52,53)